Reasoning Questions for Competitive Exams

 Syllogism Reasoning Questions

 There will be 3 statements that will be given in the questions mentioned below, followed by conclusions: I, II, III, IV.
 You must accept the provided claims as true, even if they appear to contradict generally known truths.
-Read the conclusions and then evaluate which of the supplied conclusions logically follows from the given assertions, taking into account widely known facts.
+Read the conclusions and then evaluate which of the supplied conclusions logically follows from the given assertions, considering widely known facts.

 14. Statements: Some dogs are rats.
 All cats are chairs.
 All rats are cats.